eiro/pocamix/readme.md

 * compile-time coherence checking
 * no extra spaces and comments in the output
 * [acmeic](http://acmeism.org) because
-    * i want to be abble to generate code both from serverside and clientside
+    * i want to be able to generate code both from serverside and clientside
     * i want to share code with my pythonists, perl5 and 6 mongers, rubists

 (see SE(xml) experiment)